isomerpages/moe-aes/pages/Open House 2025.md

 variant: tiptap
 description: ""
 ---
 <h4><strong>Missed our main Open House on 22 Nov?
 Fret not!
 We will still be open the day after PSLE results release, on Wed 26 Nov, 9am-3pm.
 Our friendly Knight Commanders (Student Councillors) will give you a tour around the school.
 Principal's Talk at 12pm.
-It'll be a small and cosy affair - perfect for you to ask any questions!
+It'll be a small and cozy affair - perfect for you to ask any questions!
 Come join us!</strong></h4>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Open_House_Posters_page_0001.jpg">